 Japan vs Brazil Casinos

-In Brazil slot machines and casinos are prohibited, in Japan too, but there are the famous pachinko which are a kind of slot machine in which you win little balls that can be exchanged for gifts.
+In Brazil slot machines and casinos are prohibited, in Japan too, but there are the famous pachinko which are a kind of slot machine in which you win balls that can be exchanged for gifts.

-Japan x Brazil Bookmakers
+Japan vs Brazil bookmakers

-In Brazil there are some clandestine betting houses of different types of niche, cockfighting, sports betting and animal gambling.
+In Brazil there are some clandestine betting houses of different types of niche, cockfighting, sports betting and animal game.
 We probably have similar things in Japan, but what dominates the country is horse racing.

 Gambling, Cards and Poker Games

 Poker is very popular all over the world, but usually poker games are played on the sly in both countries.
 Usually cash bets are carried out between friends without the consent of authorities.